Print Edition - 2018-09-11 | News

-Nepali Congress has resolved to make sweeping changes within its party organisation after suffering heavy defeat in the three-tier elections held at the local, provincial and national levels last year that saw the Nepal Communist Party rise to power.
+Sep 11, 2018-Nepali Congress has resolved to make sweeping changes within its party organisation after suffering heavy defeat in the three-tier elections held at the local, provinical and national levels last year that saw the Nepal Communist Party rise to power.

 The panel has also proposed increasing the number of party office bearers at the centre from the existing six to ten.

-Currently, the NC office bearers comprise of a party president, a vice president, two secretary generals, a joint secretary general, and a treasurer.
+Currently, the NC office bearers comprise of a party president, a vice presidnet, two secretary generals, a join secretary general, and a treasurer.
 The panel has recommended creating one more vice president’s post and three secretary generals.

 Poudel said the panel has also suggested increasing the number of central committee members from 85 to 131.

 “The panel’s recommendation would be approved during the upcoming Mahasamiti meeting of the party,” Poudel said.
-The meeting has been scheduled for November 21-25 in Kathmandu.
+The meeting has been scheuduled for November 21-25 in Kathmandu.

 The panel has also proposed for an eight-layer set-up at the local level, ensuring 33 percent women representation and participation of marginalised and underprivileged groups at all party layers.

-Besides, the NC has also constituted a task force under Secretary-General Purna Bahadur Khadka to collect feedback and suggestions from party workers and supporters on restructuring.
+Besides, the NC has also constitued a task force under Secretary General Purna Bahadur Khadka to collect feedback and suggestions from party workers and supporters on restructuring.